Belkin Selected for CES2022 Innovation Awards Honoree - ExBulletin

 Belkin Selected for CES2022 Innovation Awards Honoree

-Las Vegas-(BUSINESSWIRE)-Belkin today announced that it has been selected for the CES2022 Innovation Awards Onory for its SOUNDFORM Immers noise canceling earphones and magnetic phone mount with face tracking.
+Las Vegas, January 5, 2022-(BUSINESS WIRE)-Belkin was selected today for the CES2022 Innovation Awards Honor for SOUNDFORM Immers Noise Canceling Earphones and Magnetic Phone Mount with Face Tracking.
+Announced.
 This year’s CES Innovation Awards program received a record high of over 1800 submissions.
 The announcement preceded CES 2022, the world’s most influential technology event, digitally held January 5-8 in Las Vegas, Nevada.

 Owned and produced by the Consumer Technology Association (CTA), the CES Innovation Awards Program is an annual contest honoring outstanding design and engineering in 27 consumer technology product categories.
 An elite panel of industry expert judges, including members such as media, designers and engineers, reviewed submissions based on innovation, engineering and function, aesthetics and design.